 We've moved on to the JetHome JetHub controller software.
 We have repeatedly mentioned Home Assistant and this is not just.
 Home Assistant is one of the most popular and fastest growing Open Source home automation systems.
 But this does not mean that something else cannot be installed on the controller.
 The main operating system of the controller is Armbian, which means that almost any package supported by Linux Ubuntu can be installed on the controller.

-О supported and tested software < span class="word w846">we wrote in documentation, link to documentation: < a href="wiki.jethome.ru/" target="_blank">wiki.jethome.ru
+О supported and tested software < span class="word w846">we wrote in documentation, link to documentation: < a href="docs.jethome.ru/" target="_blank">docs.jethome.ru

 While developing the controller, there was a need for a reliable PoE Ethernet switch that we could recommend to you.
 Basic requirements: reliability, Passiv PoE out, optional - mounting on a DIN rail.
 Having studied the market, we did not find a worthy device and it was decided to develop our own.
 So another device of our production was born - Ethernet switch on a DIN rail with passive POE out.
 10/100 Mbps, 5 ports - JetHome ES1.

-For more information about the JetHome ES1-AC switch and how to use it, read here.
+More details about the JetHome ES1-AC switch and how to use it, you can read here.

 Benefits JetHome ES1:

 It later turned out to be the only device of its kind on the market that combines all of the above requirements.